-Belgium’s second largest city , Antwerp has a lot to offer – from historic monuments to incredible night life.
+Belgium’s second largest city , Antwerp has a lot to offer visitors, from historic monuments to incredible night life the city has something for everyone.
 The 16th-century architecture and its enchanting cobblestone alleys make this picturesque city a hidden gem in Belgium.
 Visitors can enjoy its charming museums and galleries, international food scene, street art and sculptures, as well as sipping some of Belgium’s finest beers and tasting the world-famous Belgian chocolate.
 Antwerp’s charm will definitely make you want to come back for another visit.

 Here is a short guide with most popular places in town.